 Arkitekturupprororet (roughly translated “The Architectural Uprising”) is a people’s movement against modernism/neo-modernism and the continued uglification of our cities.

-It started in 2014 as a Swedish Facebook community which now has over 35,000 followers, and has grown into a network with many thousands more members in our theme groups, local groups and our sister groups in Norway, Denmark, Finland, Estonia, and UK.
+It started in 2014 as a Swedish Facebook community which now has more than 56,000 followers in our main group alone, and has grown into a network with many thousands more members in our theme groups, local groups and our sister groups in Norway, Denmark, Finland, Estonia and UK.

 As of 2016 Arkitekturupproret is also a registered NGO.

 - The blatant disregard from both developers, architects and government for what people want; for what is healthy, emotionally nourishing and socially sustainable.
 According to several studies, more than 75 to 80 % of prefer traditional architecture and what roughly equates to New Urbanism city planning ideals.
 We want this percentage to be reflected in what is being built and how it is being built.
 Today, not even 1 % in Scandinavia is built in traditionally inspired styles.